LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

     ```
 </details>

-- **Synchronization**, one of the attributes **visible** to Windows applications, refers to a thread’s ability to synchronize its execution by waiting for an object to change from one state to another.
+- **Synchronization**, one of the attributes **visible** to Windows apps, refers to a thread’s ability to synchronize its execution by waiting for an object to change from one state to another.
   -  A thread can synchronize with executive *job*, *process*, *thread*, *file*, *event*, *semaphore*, *mutex*, and *timer* objects.
   -  Other executive objects don’t support synchronization.
   -  An object’s ability to support synchronization is based on three possibilities: